MaciejGL/shaper/docs/google-login-guide.md

 1. Click "Login with Google" on the Hypro login page
 2. Choose your Google account (or sign in if needed)
-3. Grant permissions for Hypro to access your basic profile
+3. Grant permissions for Hypro to access your basic profile (one-time consent)
 4. You're automatically logged in with a pre-filled profile!

 ### Returning Users

 1. Click "Login with Google"
+2. Select your Google account (if you have multiple)
-2. Instant access - no additional steps needed
+3. Instant access - no consent screen needed!

 ### Existing Hypro Users